This recipe for fudge frosted brownies is a real keeper. Make it for an after school treat or for a potluck party.

 How often does your family gather around the table for a family meal?
 My family is fortunate to do it every. single. night. because I make it a priority.
 Both my husband and I grew up with regular family dinners and we believe it’s more important than over scheduling our kids with activities.
 We know what’s going on at school, with grades, in their lives.
 We talk about current events, educate them about a variety of topics, plan vacations, talk about our ancestors and so much more.
 That’s not to say our kids aren’t involved, just not every night or late nights.
 It’s not that difficult to get around the table at least one night a week.

-Fudge frosted brownies is a new recipe to my family adapted from Taste of Home, where I am a Volunteer Field Editor.
-I was looking for a recipe to make to share with a friend who was going through a rough time.
+Fudge frosted brownies is a new recipe to my family.
+I was looking for a recipe to make to share with a friend who was going through a rough time and found it in my Mom’s recipe collection.
 After all, dessert often makes things better.
 These brownies fit the bill for a sweet ending to any meal.

 - 1 cup plus 3 tablespoons butter, cubed

 - 4 eggs